hmslima/sambahsacompletegrammar/sambahsa.md

 **He is taller than me –** is est meis buland quem io {is est meys bulAnd kem yo}

-Comparisons of equality are made with tem … quem, which may be translated as as … as.
+Comparisons of equality are made with "tem … quem", which may be translated as "as … as".

 **Mary is as beautiful as Elizabeth – **Maria est tem bell quem Elizabeth

-Comparison od inferiority as made with minter … quem, which may be translated to less … than.
+Comparison od inferiority as made with "minter … quem", which may be translated to "less … than".

 **Wolves are less reliable than dogs –** wolfs sont minter amin quem kwauns {wolfs sont mIntër amIn kem kwAons}